email: roadarch@outlook.com

 Largo, FL

 This Paul Bunyan statue once stood on the roof of Webb's City in St. Petersburg, FL which closed in 1979.
-He held two tires even then.
 The statue was installed on the roof of Starkey Road Auto in 1971.
 These photos are from 2005.
 The store closed around 2012 but the statue was still there in 2014.
 In 2015, the statue was removed.
 Someone spotted the statue on a trailer.
 It's not known where it went.
 For more, see these websites: 1 and 2.

 Paul Bunyan